Longwinter93/PythonObjectOrientedProgrammingAndDataClass/README.md

 7. **Decorator** - it is a design pattern in Python that allows programmers to add new functionality to an existing object without modyfing its structure.
 It modifies the behaviour of a function and class.
 8. **Generator** - It allows to declare a function that behaves like an iterator for example it can be used in a for loop
 9. **Attributes** - They are variables that belong to objects.
 It contains information about object's properties and characteristics.
 It shows details and facts related to the object.

+[!IMPORTANT]
+This repository were created based on a few sources